Emperor Ichijō: Events of Ichijō's life

 His reign coincided with the culmination of Heian period culture and the apex of the power of the Fujiwara clan.
 He ascended to the throne after a period of political instability that began within the Fujiwara clan after they successfully eliminated the Minamoto clan as a political rival.
 The internal power struggle that ensued within the Fujiwara saw the untimely ends of three emperors.
 Ichijō had been appointed crown prince under Emperor Kazan in 984.
 Two years later, after Emperor Kazan abdicated in 986, Ichijō ascended to the throne at the age of six.
 The young Emperor Ichijō was under the influence of his uncle Fujiwara no Michinaga from the start of his reign, though Michinaga's true ascent to political dominance did not begin until 995 after the deaths of his older brothers and the exile of his political rival and nephew, Korechika.

+In October of the first year of Chōtoku (995), Emperor Ichijō made a visit to Iwashimizu Hachiman Shrine.
+On his return, Emperor Ichijō stopped his palanquin and greeted his mother, Senshi, who was watching the procession from a viewing platform.

+Emperor Ichijo visits Empress Teishi playing biwa.

 These events took place during the Kanna era (see Japanese era name nengō 年号), after Emperor Kazan abdicated.
 The succession (senso) was received by a cousin, the son of his father's younger brother.